CFOs are accountable for finance, COOs for operations, this is all quite clear.

 For Enterprise Architecture, the CEOs is usually the ultimate responsible outside formal Chief Architect roles.

-But who’s clearly responsible for your software quality architecture?
+But who’s clearly responsible for your overall quality architecture?

 “Architecture” is transversally present leading to regular confusion: are we talking about enterprise, functional or technical architecture?